Understanding chordoma in children and young adults

 - Connect chordoma patients and caregivers with others in the chordoma community

-Chordoma Connections is the Chordoma Foundation’s private online community where individuals affected by chordoma can come together to exchange information, share experiences, and support one another.
+The Chordoma Foundation’s private online community is a place where individuals affected by chordoma can come together to exchange information, share experiences, and support one another.
 Within the community, there are two private groups, one for caregivers of pediatric and adolescent patients and another for young adult patients and their significant others.
 Both private groups were created to meet the unique needs of the pediatric and young adult members of our chordoma community.

 Chordoma Foundation Peer Connect program

-The Chordoma Foundation has a free, confidential peer-to-peer support program that connects anyone touched by chordoma with another person whose experiences with chordoma are similar.
+Our free, confidential peer-to-peer support program connects anyone touched by chordoma with another person whose experiences with chordoma are similar.
 Trained Peer Guides are available to support patients who are newly diagnosed, patients in active treatment, survivors, caregivers, family members, or friends.

 If you’re interested in talking to someone who has been through a similar chordoma journey, Peer Connect can help.
 Once registered, we will match you with a trained Guide who has had a similar experience with chordoma and who has had to face many of the same challenges that you now face.
 All Guides are trained to provide a listening ear, serve as a sounding board, and, if requested, suggest helpful information and resources.* The connection between you and your assigned Guide may involve only a few phone calls, or it may develop into a longer relationship, whatever is most helpful for you.